mbg/wai-saml2/README.md

 ### Preliminaries

 You need to have registered your service provider with the identity provider.
+You need to have access to the IdP's metadata, which will contain the public key used for signature validation.

 ### Configuration

 The `saml2Config` function may be used to construct `SAML2Config` values.
-It expects at least the SPs private key and the IdPs public key as arguments, but you should almost certainly customise the configuration further.
+It expects at least the SP's private key and the IdP's public key as arguments, but you should almost certainly customise the configuration further.
 The private and public keys can be loaded with functions from the `Data.X509` and `Data.X509.File` modules (from the `x509` and `x509-store` packages, respectively):

 ```haskell
 (saml2Config spPrivateKey idpPublicKey){